Blubberpie/Learning-R/README.md

 # Learning R
 Experiments with R, and playing around with reading excel/csv files and parsing their data.
+This is a tutorial for a friend :)

 # Files:
 - `basic.r` : Experiments with different functions in R